jokergoo/cola/README.md

    separate subgroups.
 5. It allows doing partitioning in a hierarchical way to detect subgroups with relatively smaller difference.
-6. It generates detailed reports for the complete analysis.
+6. It generates detailed HTML reports for the complete analysis.

 ## Install